Category Archives: f) Apologetics, & Interpretations

 And thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind, and with all thy strength: this is the first commandment.
 Mark 12:30

-The first and foremost commandment clearly instructs us to love God above all else.
-We are called to love him completely, with our entire being, putting him before everything else.
+The first and foremost commandment clearly tells us to love God above everything else.
+We are meant to love him completely, with our entire being, putting him before everything else.

 The word “love” can mean many things.
 In this context, it refers to love shown through will, action, dedication, commitment, and purpose.
 It comes from our gratitude for his mercy (the forgiveness of sins) and his saving grace, which make us heirs to his kingdom (our justification), as well as our humble respect (the fear of God) for who he is.
 Loving God in this way leads to obedience to his will; if you love God, you will keep his commandments.
 This love is not based on emotions, friendship, or religious rituals.

-It is important to understand that God takes this commandment seriously.
+It is crucial to recognize that God takes this commandment seriously.
 It is a directive, not a suggestion.
 In the verse below, Moses tells the Jews that God does not tolerate those who reject his commands and love other gods (idols) of the world.

 Ye shall not go after other gods, of the gods of the people which are round about you; (For the Lord thy God is a jealous God among you) lest the anger of the Lord thy God be kindled against thee, and destroy thee from off the face of the earth.
 Deuteronomy 6:14-15